 Sue Bird Playing Career

 Suzanne Brigit Bird, whose birthplace is Syosset, New York, is the daughter of Herschel Bird and Nancy Bird.
-The American hooper started her career playing at AAU tournaments and at Syosset High School before transferring to Christ the King Regional High School, where she became an instant star.
+The American hooper started her career playing at AAU basketball tournaments and at Syosset High School before transferring to Christ the King Regional High School, where she became an instant star.

 Bird helped Christ the King go undefeated and win a state championship as she took home several awards, including New York Daily News Player of the Year and New York State Player of the Year.
 She also played in the WBCA High School All-America Game.